Chart Color Schemes

 Wandin North has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
 AreaSearch has identified one major project likely affecting this region.
-Key projects include Mount Evelyn Water Treatment Plant, Yarra Ranges Council Drainage Infrastructure Program, Dandenong Ranges Environmental Protection Program, and South East Melbourne Recycled Water Supply Infrastructure Upgrades.
+Key projects are Mount Evelyn Water Treatment Plant, Yarra Ranges Council Drainage Infrastructure Program, Dandenong Ranges Environmental Protection Program, and South East Melbourne Recycled Water Supply Infrastructure Upgrades.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.